docknetwork/sdk/tutorials/src/tutorial_did.md

     await dock.sendTransaction(transaction);
     ```

-## Updating an existing DID on chain
+## Removing an existing DID from chain
 A DID can be removing from the chain by sending the corresponding message signed with the current key.
 1. Fetch the current keypair to sign the DID removal message
     ```js